reuters-graphics/graphics-components/src/components/Table/stories/docs/style.md

 You can tailor the table's appearance by crafting CSS that targets specific elements.

-Like other components, you can apply labels by providing the `id` of `cls` options, which can allow you to make broad changes that remain limited to your element.
+Like other components, you can apply labels by providing the `id` of `cls` options, which allow you to make broad changes that remain limited to your element.

-Each column has `data-field` attribute that contains the field's name.
+Each column has a `data-field` attribute that contains the field's name.
 Use it to apply different styles to different fields.
 One common use is setting different text alignments on different columns.

 ```svelte
 <Table